Myopically Verifiable Probabilistic Certificates for Safe Control and Learning: Conclusion

 \section{Conclusion}

 This paper focuses on the problem of ensuring long-term safety with high probability in stochastic systems.
 The major challenge of this problem is the stringent tradeoffs between longer-term safety vs. computational burdens.
 To mitigate the tradeoffs, we explore how to impose forward invariance on a probability space.
-Even when set invariance on the state space is satisfied with high probability, long-term safety may not be guaranteed due to the accumulation of uncertainty and risk over time.
+Even when set invariance on the state space is satisfied with high probability at each time, long-term safety may not be guaranteed due to the accumulation of uncertainty and risk over time.
 In contrast, imposing probabilistic invariance on long-term probability allows myopic conditions/controllers to assure long-term design specifications.
 We then integrate this technique into both control and learning methods.
 The advantages of the proposed control and learning methods are demonstrated using numerical examples.
-While beyond the scope of this paper, probabilistic invariance generalizes to settings with unknown dynamics~\cite{gangadhar2022adaptive}, multi-agent coordination~\cite{jing2022probabilistic}, and latent risks with unobservable state~\cite{gangadhar2023occlusion}.
-The future direction of this research is to explore the probabilistic invariance technique for other control problems currently solved using a set-invariance-based approach, such as constrained optimal control, stability analysis, and robust control~\cite{blanchini1999set}.
-Given the similarity between set invariance and probabilistic invariance, we expect that probabilistic invariance techniques could provide new insights into these problems.
+Beyond these contributions, probabilistic invariance naturally extends to a broad range of scenarios, including systems with unknown dynamics~\cite{gangadhar2022adaptive}, multi-agent coordination~\cite{jing2022probabilistic}, and latent risks with unobservable state~\cite{gangadhar2023occlusion}.